SquareBracketAssociates/Booklet-TestingInPharo/Chapters/Web/Web.md

 #### Filling text in a text field

-To fill the username and password fields in this form, we first have to select them, for this, we will use the following code:
+To fill in the username and password fields in this form, we first have to select them, for this, we will use the following code:
 ```
 name := driver findElementByName: 'username'.
 password := driver findElementByName: 'password'